BHaftner/tsuki/README.md

 ### Final Notes and Picture

-Everything should have hopefully compiled and you should fine a tsuki executable in the projects root directory.
-It should hopefully run without any issues :)
+Everything should have hopefully compiled and you should now have an executable in the projects root directory.
+It hopefully runs without any issues :)

-A really fun project to work on.
-I plan to keep expanding it where I can!
+A really fun project to work on, I plan to keep expanding it where I can!
 If anyone has any questions, feedback, or problems feel free to contact me at brockhaftner@gmail.com

 Cheers!